bazelbuild/bazel/site/docs/android-instrumentation-test.md

 - [Forked adb server processes are not terminated after tests](https://github.com/bazelbuild/bazel/issues/4853)
-- Headless mode is unstable in sandboxed mode due to Xvfb issues, use `--spawn_strategy=local` as a workaround.
 - While APK building works on all platforms (Linux, macOS, Windows), testing only works on Linux.
 - Even with `--config=local_adb`, users still need to specify